OpenStack integrator charm

 The base64-encoded contents of a JSON file containing OpenStack credentials.

-The credentials must contain the following keys: auth-url, username, password, project-name, user-domain-name, and project-domain-name.
+The credentials must contain the following keys: auth-url, region, username, password, project-name, user-domain-name, and project-domain-name.

 It could also contain a base64-encoded CA certificate in endpoint-tls-ca key value.